 7. Use smaller plates for less food waste.
 Kids tend to eat small amounts and then leave to play while adults tend to fill their plate with everything that looks appealing.
 A smaller plate means your guests will choose less in the first place.

 8. Shop local and organic.
 Why not pay your local farmer a visit?
 Buying local and sustainable food can help create jobs and grow our rural and urban economies, preserve farmland and improve the environment and provide fresh and healthy food to our family and friends.
-Use the National Resources Defense Council’s buy local app to find a farmers market near you and check out what is in season ahead of time.
+Use the Natural Resources Defense Council’s buy local app to find a farmers market near you and check out what is in season ahead of time.

 9. Compost your kitchen scraps.
 Composting kitchen scraps can have a big impact.
 Twenty-four percent of the waste Americans send to landfills is organic waste, meaning kitchen scraps.
 Keeping that waste out of landfills doesn’t just save space, it also reduces greenhouse gas emissions, as decomposition in landfills creates methane, a greenhouse gas 21 times more potent than carbon dioxide.

 10. Serve tap water.
 Bottled water creates plastic waste, isn’t safer than tap water, is expensive to buy and is often just tap water in a bottle.

 11. Use candles made from soy or vegetable wax.
 Soy wax is clean-burning, without soot or harmful emissions, and has a low melting point so it burns at a cooler temperature.